williamhc/PG13/README.md

  - our source code
  - this readme file
  - a copy of our log file
+ - a copy of our user stories implemented during this iteration
  - an excel spreadsheet file outlining our developer tasks for this iteration their current state, and estimated times
  - AllTests.txt that contains the output of our RunTests script